P6rguVyrst/100-days-of-code/log.md

 **Thoughts**: Went to gym and ran out of time to code :( Went to post office to get my copy of Dan Bader's "Python Tricks".

+### Day 55: January 29, 2018

+**Today's Progress**: Well, started a project that should keep me busy for a long, long time.

+**Thoughts**: from earth.animalia.chordata.mammalia.primates.haplorhini.simiiformes.hominidae.homo import sapiens as homo_sapiens - see the potential here?